bozdoganCihangir/easyJsonDb/README.md

 # Fake Nodejs Database

 Another "fake" database for Node.js that stores data in local JSON files, for testing and sample applications.
+Npm https://www.npmjs.com/package/fake-nodejs-database

 ## Usage

-Install the package from npm `yarn add fake-nodejs-database`
+Install the package from npm

+`npm i fake-nodejs-database`

 Create a `Store` instance specifying in which folder to store the data, then create a collections for each object type you want to store: